krishgoel20/School-Security-System-using-Facial-Recognition/README.md

 ## Problem Statement
 + Educational institutions face numerous challenges in trying to maintain a safe environment and effective administrative procedures.
 Regularly, attendance and identification tracking methods are manual, tedious, prone to errors and cannot offer real-time monitoring.
 Additionally, conventional access control systems may be vulnerable to hacking or security breaches.
-For that reason, there is need for an automated solution that will effectively address these issues with respect to school security at large.
+For this reason, there is a need for an automated solution that will effectively address these issues with respect to school security at large.

 ## Use Case Diagram
 <div align="center">